-If you were in the vehicle crash that caused serious injury to your spouse, there’s a good chance you may also have sustained some injuries.
+If you were in a vehicle crash that caused serious injury to your spouse, there’s a good chance you may also have sustained some injuries.
 This circumstance can obviously complicate the recovery process for both of you.
 For the sake of our discussion, we’re going to assume your injuries are not as serious as those of your partner (if you were both seriously injured, another friend or loved one would need to care for both of you).
 What can you do to make sure that you recover properly alongside your spouse?

 Don’t Neglect Yourself